ggplot 101 recitation 🎃

 Goals of this recitation

-Work with real world data
+Work with real messy data

 - Import data from github